 I’m always on the hunt for new ways to use herbs, and every now and then, I stumble on something that becomes a house favorite.

-Enter, Chimmichurri.
-I first discovered it just a couple of years ago through a recipe on Food52 from Adam Rapoport.
+Enter, Chimichurri Sauce.
+I first discovered it just a few years ago through a recipe on Food52 from Adam Rapoport.
 He described it as “Tart, herbaceous, and absolutely addictive…” and I couldn’t wait to try it.
+(And, by the way, that description is absolutely on point!)

 Both my husband and I fell in love with it after the first bite.
 It feels like something we’ve just always enjoyed and we wonder how we ever lived without it.